pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 Portal.
 The pre-built Tanzu Developer Portal includes all the core functions of Backstage (software catalog, TechDocs, API Docs, templates, accelerators, and Kubernetes).

 You can choose to use just the pre-built Tanzu Developer Portal and the integrations with Tanzu Application Platform.

-Alternatively, you can customize Tanzu Developer Portal as needed by using the Configurator tool to add additional Tanzu Developer Portal plug-in wrappers.
+Alternatively, you can customize Tanzu Developer Portal for your needs by using the Configurator tool to add additional Tanzu Developer Portal plug-in wrappers.

 ## <a id="plug-in-wrappers"></a> Tanzu Developer Portal plug-in wrappers